 Welcome to the Sierra County Superior Court’s Traffic Division.
 This Division has jurisdiction over Vehicle Code violations.
-Note: Driving under the influence (DUI) violations, some local municipal ordinances, infractions (other than vehicle code), and minor misdemeanors, including Fish and Game or Animal Control violations are handled through the Criminal Division.
+Note that driving under the influence (DUI) violations, some local municipal ordinances, infractions (other than vehicle code), and minor misdemeanors, including Fish and Wildlife or Animal Control violations are handled through the Criminal Division.

 If you do not receive your courtesy notice or do not understand your options, you may come in person to the courthouse or inquire by phone or mail prior to your court date.

 To pay your citation (bail forfeiture), pay online:

 You will need your case number and amount due to begin the online payment process.
 If you are contesting your citation, be sure to select that option when making the payment.
 If you do not indicate that you want a trial or trial by declaration, the payment will be accepted as a bail forfeiture and reported to DMV accordingly.